tredontho/purescript-book/text/chapter2.md

   Unknown value diagonal
 ```

-Let's first take a look at what happens with a faulty version of this function.
+Let's first look at what happens with a faulty version of this function.
 Add the following code to `test/MySolutions.purs`:

 ```hs
 import Data.Number (sqrt)